ckinpdx/ckinpdx_comfyui_workflows/README.md

 LTX Video 2.3 workflows built in the ComfyUI UI, structured for clean export to API format.
 No Get/Set nodes or subgraphs are used, as these do not survive the UI→API conversion.

+These workflows prioritize quality over efficiency and are built for high-end hardware (RTX 5090, 96GB DDR5 RAM).
+They reflect the creator's ongoing research into techniques and approaches gathered from community workflows across the internet.

 Core pipeline: two-stage latent upsampling with RTX Video Super Resolution output.

 ## Naming Convention